-In our view, the costs we expect preparers to incur are not justified by any discernible benefit for the users.
+In our view, the costs we expect preparers to incur are not justified by the benefit for the users.
 Thus, we do not expect a positive cost-benefit relationship from implementing the proposals.
+However, in our view this relationship could be significantly improved by making the aforementioned three changes.